 The rest of this section examines the effect of different model features on solver performance.
 You can use the toggles to select between open source solvers only, or all solvers.
 Hovering over a model name shows you the details of the model scenario, including application type, constraints, LP/MILP, etc.

-Effect of increasing spatial and temporal resolutions on PyPSA models
+Effect of increasing spatial resolutions on PyPSA models

 Runtime of fastest solver